jigpu/linuxwacom-wiki-archive/wiki/Waltop_Tablet_Set_Up.md

 And that should be it.
 After a reboot your Waltop should now be using the Wacom X driver [xf86-input-wacom](xf86-input-wacom "wikilink").
 Since it is a system file you need root privileges.
-If your system has sudo installed you can use
+If your system has gnome and sudo installed you can use:

-    gksudo gedit /usr/share/X11/xorg.conf.d/50-wacom.conf
+    gksudo gedit /etc/X11/xorg.conf.d/52-waltop-on-wacom.conf

+You would use whatever text editor and root privilege access your distribution supplies of course.

+You're using the /etc/X11/xorg.conf.d directory because that is where user specific changes are suppose to go.
+The /usr/share/X11/xorg.conf.d directory is for distribution configuration files and may be overwritten by a distribution update.
+Using /etc/X11/xorg.conf.d avoids this possibility.

 It's possible additional changes to support your Waltop may have been made since your distribution's default version of